guardicore/labs_campaigns/Lemon_Duck/README.md

-# Lemon_Duck IoCs and Attack Scripts
+# Lemon_Duck 🍋🦆 - IoCs & Attack Scripts

 This repository contains a list of IoCs for the [Lemon_Duck campaign](https://www.twitter.com/), as well as the attack scripts used in the campaign.